 There’s no shortage of great places to eat in Puerto Vallarta.
-Each unique neighborhood has plenty of choices.
+Each unique zone or neighborhood has plenty of choices.
 Almost too many.
 I have the hardest time deciding where to eat when I’m there.
-Here’s some of my favorite restaurants and some drink suggestions too.
+Here’s some of my suggestions of where to eat in Puerto Vallarta.

-The Marina Area of Puerto Vallarta is located north of the city.
+The marina area of Puerto Vallarta is located north of the city.
 Here you’ll find more restaurants and less street food.
-Around the Marina itself, there are restaurants to suit anyone and it’s a convenient area for groups, families or couples.
+Around the marina itself, there are restaurants to suit anyone and it’s a convenient area for groups, families or couples.

 - La Bodeguita del Medio my go to place for Cuban food and live music